bec-archer/SR80-Manuals/user-manual.md

 **Draft work orders** appear at the top with an orange "DRAFT" badge and a warm-tinted background so they stand out as unfinished.

 Each item shows its own status on its photo tile.
 When an item has been priced and approved (Complete status), a green **COMPLETE** badge appears in the top-left of that item's tile and the status dot disappears.
 Similarly, if an item has been marked as **Totaled** (unfixable), a dark **TOTALED** badge appears in the same spot, replacing the status dot.
 A job with two items can show one COMPLETE tile and one still-in-progress tile at the same time.
 Warranty items show a red **WARRANTY** badge below the status badge — you might see COMPLETE + WARRANTY or TOTALED + WARRANTY stacked together.
 Use the **COMPLETE filter** (see below) to quickly see all jobs where every item is ready for pickup.

+**Flagged customers:** If a customer (or their company) has been flagged, you'll see a small amber **flag icon** on their job cards.
+This is a heads-up that there's something to be aware of — tap into the job to see the full flag banner with the reason.
+See [Flagging a Customer](#flagging-a-customer) for details.

 Jobs are sorted by urgency: green (ready for pickup) first, then orange (tested), then yellow (in progress), then blue (just checked in).
 Within each group, the oldest jobs appear first.
 This way the items closest to being done — the ones a customer might be waiting on — are always at the top.